 How is Waldenstrom macroglobulinemia staged?

-The stage of a cancer is a summary of how far the cancer has spread.
-This can be helpful in predicting outcomes and in deciding treatment for most forms of cancer.
+For most types of cancer, determining the stage of the cancer is very important.
+The stage of a cancer is a summary of how far it has spread.
+This can be helpful in predicting outcomes and in deciding on treatment.

 There is no standard staging system for Waldenstrom macroglobulinemia (WM) based on the extent of the disease in the body because this hasn’t been shown to be important when looking at outcomes or deciding on treatment.

-Instead, doctors look at other factors, such as age, blood cell counts, the amount of immunoglobulin (IgM) in the blood, and the level of another protein in the blood called beta-2 microglobulin.
-People with lower levels of IgM and beta-2 microglobulin tend to do better than those with higher levels.
-People with WM who are older or are anemic or have a low blood platelet count tend to have a poorer outlook.
+Instead, doctors look at other factors, such as age, blood cell counts, the amount of immunoglobulin (IgM) in the blood, and the level of another protein in the blood called beta-2 microglobulin (β2M).
+People with lower levels of IgM and β2M tend to do better than those with higher levels.
+People with WM who are older, are anemic (based on a low blood hemoglobin level), or have a low blood platelet count tend to have a poorer outlook.

 - Age more than 65 years old